 - Premium waiver: This rider is useful if for some reason are not able to continue paying your premiums due to disability or loss of income.
 Eg: if a woman working and has a term insurance + premium waiver rider, stops working, thereby losing her regular income, she will still be covered under the policy even though she doesn’t have to pay any more premiums.

-Do remember these riders are not mandatory and most of the cases just a term insurance should be enough to cover the most basic needs.
-If an agent tries to up sell you any of these waivers, ask him to explain it in detail and decide accordingly based on your financial goals and needs.
+Do remember these riders are not mandatory and most of the cases just term insurance should be enough to cover the most basic needs.
+If an agent tries to upsell you any of these waivers, ask him to explain it in detail and decide accordingly based on your financial goals and needs.

-Many companies also has even more features in their plans.
+Many companies also have even more features in their plans.
 You can check out their websites or call up their agent to get more information about it.

 Premium Payment Frequency

-If you were to die in year 3 of a normal term insurance paid annually, you would have paid about Rs.30,000 (assuming Rs.10,000 premium per annum).
-Instead if you opted for a single premium option, you would have paid Rs.
-2 lakhs (these are rough figures) for the plan and if you died in year 3, the insurance company profits more than your dependants.
+If you were to die in year 3 of normal term insurance paid annually, you would have paid about Rs.30,000 (assuming Rs.10,000 premium per annum).
+Instead, if you opted for a single premium option, you would have paid Rs.
+2 lakhs (these are rough figures) for the plan and if you died in year 3, the insurance company profits more than your dependents.

 Return of Premium

-However the premium for these plans are higher than the normal term insurance, because they now need to save your premium and return it back to you after 30 years.
+However, the premium for these plans is higher than the normal term insurance, because they now need to save your premium and return it back to you after 30 years.
 Apart from the increased cost, think about the value of the Rs.
 5 lakh after 30 years.
-It would maybe help you pay your expenses for couple of months.
-Is it really worth spending extra to get this kind of low returns.
+It would maybe help you pay your expenses for a couple of months.
+Is it really worth spending extra to get this kind of low returns?